naggie/dstask/README.md

 [taskwarrior](https://taskwarrior.org/) but uses git to synchronise instead of a proprietary protocol.

-Dstask is currently in beta -- the interface, data format and commands may change before version 1.0.
-That said, it's unlikely that there will be a breaking change as things are nearly finalised.

-It's mature enough for daily use.
+Dstask is mature enough for daily use.
 I use dstask dozens of times a day, synchronised across 4 computers.

 Features: